jquery/learn.jquery.com/page/outside-the-browser/building-windows-store-apps-with-jquery.md

 Keeping the whole issue of context in mind, DOM manipulation is one of the biggest changes you'll encounter using jQuery in a Windows Store application as opposed to a browser.

-On the web it's not uncommon to see somebody add an element to a form just by passing a large block of HTML into jQuery's `.append` method:
+On the web, it's not uncommon to add an element to a form just by passing a string of HTML into jQuery's `.append()` method:

 ```javascript
 $("#form").append("<input name='foo' value='bar' onClick='calc()' />");